Resume Example for Sonographer

 The test course is visible on the screen in real-time and is also very readable for future parents.
 The doctor can stop the image at any time to measure the observed fetus.
 In addition, you can also print the received and save all ultrasonography on digital media.

 Indications for ultrasound examination performed by a sonographer.

 An ultrasound examination is carried out in order to carry out extremely detailed diagnostics of various important details.
 Due to high precision, ultrasound can detect a sonographer's anomaly or deformation of the fetus, which may be important in the correct therapy planning, even during pregnancy and after delivery.

 3D ultrasound does not require special training, it is short, and its results are available immediately after completion.
 It is performed by a specialist sonographer lying after a preliminary detection of the abdomen.
 Its surface is covered with a special gel, eliminating air bubbles, which may prevent the image from being received on the monitor.
 The image is obtained by moving the head to the patient's skin.
 The test is painless.

 Contraindications to 3D ultrasound

 A highly skilled, experienced sonographer provides the ability to look at the internal organs safely.
 The principle of image formation is limited to the transfer of pulses of ultrasonic waves.
 Displayed at the boundary between different acoustic environments, ultrasonic waves return with varying force and at different times to the device.
-The advantage of ultrasonography is real-time research that a sonographer receives in real-time on the screen, he sees an image on the camera screen that appears without a noticeable delay, and the sonographer can appreciate the movement of structures within the body of the subject.
+The advantage of ultrasonography is real-time research that a sonographer receives in real-time on the screen, he sees an image on the camera screen that appears without a noticeable delay, and the Sonographer can appreciate the movement of structures within the body of the subject.
 Much valuable information can be obtained from the calculations of the ultrasound apparatus itself.
-You can get flow information, blood flow direction, maximum flow rate, and much more detailed data.
+You can get flow information, blood flow direction, maximum flow rate, and more detailed data.

 Subscribe to our newsletter